byelipk/postgresql-cli/README.md

 ### Viewing database tables
 Run `\dt` to view all tables inside a databse.

+### Exporting data
+There are quite a few ways to export data using either the `pg_dump` utility that comes with postgres or PGAdmin III.

+`pg_dump` is really cool.
+The basic syntax is simple: `pg_dump daname > dump_file.sql`
+If you are using a Heroku database and want to export your sql, it's quite simple.
+However, first you need to grab your database's connection information.
+In the root directory of your heroku app run `heroky pg:credtentials DATABASE_URL` and copy the connection url because you are going to feed it to `pg_dump`.

+You can now run `pg_dump your_connection_url > name_your_file.sql`.
+Simple!

+If you are inside PGAdmin III, you just need to click on your target database and select `backup`.
+If you want to save the backup as an sql file, make sure to output in `plain` formt, other wise outputting in `tar` formt is a good choice.

 ### Importing data
 Inside psql you can run `\i path_to_dataset` in order to import sql data into an *empty* database.
 PGAdmin III allows you to import .tar files, but not raw sql.
 So using the command line to import new data into an empty database is a very efficient alternative.